 10. Content Strategies

-B2B marketers have to cater to multiple decision-makers in the buying cycle at different stages of the funnel.
+B2B marketing has to cater to multiple decision-makers in the buying cycle at different stages of the funnel.
 This requires creating content that can gain trust at each stage.

 B2B content strategists typically use case studies, ebooks, whitepapers, 3D models, and more.
 The aim is to improve brand identification and establish the B2B company as an authority.